jtn017/capstone/hls_ip_repo/hls_pll/README.md

 | matlab/pngen.m | pseudo random sequence generator   |
 | matlab/saveIQdat.m |  script to save data to a .dat file for use in Vitis HLS testbench |
 | matlab/saveplot.m |  script to save figures generated in matlab to a file |

+## Notes on Design
+When we had issues with the PLL with the two-way link we modified our design to have two implementations.
+This is set with a #define in the headder file.

+One option, "BETTER", uses the an atan.
+The other option uses no atan and performs the error calculation as described here: https://dsp.stackexchange.com/questions/31497/how-to-correct-the-phase-offset-for-qpsk-i-q-data

+This method allows for an easier implementation because no atan is needed.

+We also implemented a [non-HLS version](../../hdl_ip_repo/pll.v).

+All of the PLL is still in an experimental state needing futher debugging.